Categories

 Consumable electrode wire: A MIG welding wire (consumable) is used as the filler material that becomes the weld bead.
 A welding torch continuously feeds through the MIG welding wire into the welding area.
 Engweld stocks various types of MIG welding wires for different applications including mild steel, stainless steel, aluminium, copper, flux-cored wires, and hard-facing and specialist MIG wires.

 Shielding gas: MIG welding involves a shielding gas to protect the weld pool from contamination.
 Gas selection depends upon each welding application and different mixtures are optimized for each transfer mode and material being welded.
-See here for a list of our recommended welding gases depending on your welding process and the material/thickness you're welding.
+Read our list of our recommended welding gases depending on your welding process and the material/thickness you're welding.

 Engweld’s parent company Energas supplies various welding gases.
 You can use the gas selector tool or download the gas selector guide to help you choose the right gas for your welding application.